neon-beat/neon-beat-back/README.md

 - [x] Replace Vec<Team> by IterMap
 - [x] Migrate from DashMap to HashMap if DashMap is useless
 - [x] Fix bug: a buzz of an unpaired buzzer during PrepReady makes the game broken
-- [ ] Send the team who buzzed in the GET phase route
+- [x] Send the team who buzzed in the GET phase route and the SSE event
 - [ ] Switch to next song during reveal
 - [ ] Define color for teams (HSV) -> split the spectrum in 20 hues
 - [ ] Send pattern to WS